CCI-Tools/cate/doc/source/developer_guide/dg_operation_development.rst

           result = dummy_op()
           self.assertEqual(expected, result)

-      def test_registered(self):
+      def test_error(self):
           """
-          Test execution through OP_REGISTRY
+          Test known error conditions
           """
-          reg_op = OP_REGISTRY.get_op(object_to_qualified_name(dumy_op))
-          expected = 1
-          result = reg_op()
-          self.assertEqual(expected, result)
+          with self.assertRaises(ValueError) as err:
+              dummy_op(param='will error')

-It is absolutely crucial to at least have a nominal test that runs the operation with expected inputs that asserts if the output is what was expected, as well as a nominal test that runs the operation through the operation registry.
-This ensures that the operation won't fail on the CLI or in the GUI due to an overlooked mistake in the decorators.
+It is absolutely crucial to at least have a nominal test that runs the operation with expected inputs that asserts if the output is what was expected, the imported operation will automatically be invoked through the operation registry and this will also work in validating if the decorators have been used properly.

 If an operation implements a monitor, it is a good idea to test if it has been implemented properly.
 For example: